MyCoRe-Org/solr-runner-maven-plugin/README.md

 # solr-runner-maven-plugin

-This Plugin is just a wrapper for SOLR and some extra mojos.
+This plugin is just a wrapper for SOLR and some extra mojos.
 It downloads SOLR to the local repository `~/.m2/repository/solr-7.7.3/`.
-It will be started from there but the Path to the solrHome will be changed with the solr -s parameter.
+It will be started from there, but the path to the solr home will be changed with the solr -s parameter.
 ```
 ~/.m2/repository/solr-7.7.3/bin/solr start -p 8983 -s ~/my-solr-location